sokoow/globalhack-laptop-installer/README.md

 Recent developments in the world have pushed a lot of people to do remote work, and students/kids to use remote education systems.
-There's basically two groups of people now - those who are equipped to do remote, and those who don't for some reason.
+There's basically two groups of people now - those who are equipped to do remote, and those who are not for some reason.

 Let's focus on a 'new' mode of education for a moment.

-During a recent local surveys in Poland, teachers and parents in Warsaw alone have estimated a need for 20k+ extra laptops to be available for their kids/students in order for them to be studying at all!
+During a recent local survey in Poland, teachers and parents in Warsaw alone have estimated a need for 20k+ extra laptops to be available for their kids/students in order for them to be studying at all!
 There's couple of problems that have been
 identified: